jck125/ProximitySearch/README.md

 Note that the following steps assume that the latest version of the .NET Core SDK is installed on this computer.

 ### Build Steps:
-1. Navigate into the ProximitySearch solution directory (cd ProximitySearch)
+1. Navigate into the ProximitySearch directory that contains the solution (.sln) file
 2. Type in the Terminal or Command Prompt: dotnet build

 ### Execute Tests Steps: